huonghuynhsc/COVID-19/README.md

-# 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE
+# 2019 Novel Coronavirus COVID-19 (2019-nCoV) Using Data Repository by Johns Hopkins CSSE

-This is the data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-Also, Supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL).
+This is the repository for the Covid 19 Prognosis app https://covid19.techvsi.com/ , with data forked directly from the data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

+ Contact Us:

+Email: ttquoc@gmail.com, hthuongsc@gmail.com

+The below portion are retained from the original data repository.

 <br>

 <b>Visual Dashboard (desktop):</b><br>